 We connect consumers with wheelchair athletes in the community through Southern Oregon Wheelchair Sports & Recreation programs.
 We provide information to the public about community events & social activities throughout the year.
 All are welcome.

-Individualized to help consumers get the most from in-home services, STEPS offers tools on a variety of topics, such as hiring and managing home care workers.
+Individualized to help consumers get the most from in-home services, ERC offers tools on a variety of topics, such as hiring and managing home care workers.
 We can work with you to build vital skills such as interviewing prospective workers and communicating your needs, preferences, and expectations.
 We also cover emergency preparedness for the aging and for people with disabilities.

 WIN services help people with disabilities make informed choices about work, benefits and the use of work incentives to achieve their employment goals.
 We have Work Incentive Coordinators on staff to assist those who want to work with information about how employment might affect their benefits.
 For a referral, please call the WIN help desk at 1-800-661-2571.